Children’s Charter of Rights: Why Every Child’s Voice Matters at Mount Peter

-At Mount Peter Early Learning, our children’s voices are not only heard but celebrated.
-Recently, our children created their own Children’s Charter of Rights, expressing what they believe every child deserves.
-Their words were simple yet powerful – the right to feel safe, the right to play, the right to have a voice, and the right to learn in different ways.
-This artwork now hangs proudly in our centre as a daily reminder that children understand fairness, respect, and belonging, often more clearly than we think.
+At Mount Peter Early Learning, all children’s voices are heard and celebrated.
+Recently, our Kindergarten children created their own “Children’s Charter of Rights”, expressing what they believe every child is entitled to.
+Their words were simple yet powerful: “the right to feel safe, the right to play, the right to have a voice and the right to learn in different ways.”
+This artwork hangs proudly at our centre as evidence of our important relationships and consultations with children around issues that affect them and about what is most important to them – that is, fairness, respect, safety, and their power to be heard.

 What the Children’s Charter of Rights Means